Pat Buchanan, conservative writer and former presidential candidate

 and journalism (see our list of colleges on this site.)

-per semester; the nominees are then interviewed (by telephone)
+per semester.
+Applicants are interviewed (by telephone)

 late April, Winter/Spring class members by late November.
 Applications

-participating schools, as well as on the "Application" page of this site.
+other schools.The process is fully decribed and an application form is available on the "Application" page of this site.
 Nominations are due by the first Friday

 in April for the Fall semester and the first Friday in November